20 Things To Do With NYC Babies Before They Turn 1

 20. First Birthday Party!

 Yay, you've made it through that crazy but amazing first year.
 Celebrate with a first birthday party you'll both appreciate.
-We have endless ideas in our NYC Party Guide, from party rooms perfect for a first fete to bakeries that can whip up a stunning, photo-worthy cake to 22 Free Ways to Say Happy Birthday, and NYC parks that make for great party backdrop.
+We have endless ideas in our NYC Party Guide, from party rooms perfect for a first fete to bakeries that can whip up a stunning, photo-worthy cake to fun DIY options you can bake at home, plus 30+ FREE ways to celebrate, and NYC parks that make for a great party backdrop.

-This article first published in February 2015, but it has since been updated.
+This article, first published in February 2015, has since been updated.

 Unless noted, photos by the author